zikozee/kafka-demo/README.md

 - also we override the admin.properties

 - we can also wire in a consumer using KafkaUtils to do an assertion

+### Ordering
+- ordering always happens at partition level hence if you want ordering, send a unique key per request